Law Information

 (1) Children: According to Sec.2(1) CPA, a child is a person who has not attained 14 years in age.
 For such a child to testify in any proceeding he must be able to understand the questions put to him and able to provide relevant answers to them.
 See the case of Okoh vs State (1988) 1 NWLR (pt.69) 177.
 The combined effect of section 175(1) E.A. us that a child is a competent witness if the child is able to understand the nature and implication of an oath.
 Certain steps should be taken by the court.
 S.182(2) E.A

-READ ALSO Unilorin cut off mark for law
+READ ALSO Cut off mark for Law in UNIOSUN

 There is still controversy as to the necessity or otherwise of the provision of S.175(1) & S.183(1) of evidence act.